You decided to get your hands dirty into the sea of writing.

 But believe me, once you start doing it regularly, you will come up with much better content.

 The best way to proofread any content is by reading it aloud.
-By doing so, you will come to know what fits in the sentence and what not.
+By doing so, you will come to know what fits in the sentence and what does not.

 Note: Don’t start proofreading just after finishing writing the content.
 Give yourself a short break and then come back to edit.